Discover more from Marco Altini’s Substack

-In this blog I’d like to try to address a common concern, i.e. having a relatively low HRV.
+In this blog I’d like to try to address a common concern, i.e. having a relatively low HRV in absolute terms.
 It is only normal to get worried considering the amount of misinformation out there, and our poor understanding of what different values might mean.

 Let’s dig a bit deeper.